Organica-Ai-Solutions/NIS_Protocol/README.md

 ---

-**⭐ Star this repository if the NIS Protocol v3 AGI Foundation advances your research!**
+**⭐ Star this repository if the NIS Protocol v3 Neural Intelligence Foundation advances your research!**